 Today I have a guest blogger by way of an impromptu video.
 Dr. Leslie Woodcock DVM, is a long time friend of mine (for more than 20 years).
 She has been our Team Canada veterinarian at most of our international events (WAO, IFCS, FCI) for the past five years.
-Dr. Leslie is also the owner of Woodcock Veterinary Services, a clinic that specializes in rehabilitation for dogs post surgery or post injury or to help us dog owners with injury prevention.
+Dr. Leslie is the former owner of Woodcock Veterinary Services, a clinic that specialized in rehabilitation for dogs post surgery or post-injury and helping dog owners with injury prevention.
 Leslie has also been there every step of the way during Encore’s recent health problems.
 Her assistance and support has been nothing short of amazing.

 Most people when cutting nails try to cut directly across the dog’s nail (as in the diagram below).

-Now I never let me dog’s nails get long (as evident in the picture above of four of my dog’s standing at the top of the stairs (Buzz opted out of that picture)).
-So the differences in these two pictures will be not be as dramatic as they could be if Buzz was more of a “typical” 17 year old dog with claws so long they are starting to curl under the pads (poor dog).
+Now I never let my dog’s nails get long (as evident in the picture above of four of my dog’s standing at the top of the stairs (Buzz opted out of that picture)).
+So the differences in these two pictures will not be as dramatic as they could be if Buzz was more of a “typical” 17-year-old dog with claws so long they are starting to curl under the pads (poor dog).
 But if you look closely you can see the length or angle of Buzz’s paws appears to change slightly from the picture on the left (before his nail trim) to that on the right (after his nail trim).
-It could just be the way he is standing (both of these pictures I just “caught” Buzz standing) but to me it appears he is also distributing his weight differently between these two pictures.
+It could just be the way he is standing (both of these pictures I just “caught” Buzz standing) but to me, it appears he is also distributing his weight differently between these two pictures.

 Dr. Leslie’s talk is a real eye-opener, be sure to leave her a comment and let her know your thoughts!

 Today I am grateful to my friend Leslie Woodcock whose commitment to learning more about how to help dogs is surpassed only by her love of them.